thromel/thromel/README.md

 ### About Me

 Hello there!
 Just another CS undergrad, in his senior year.
-I'm passionate about learning new things and applying them do real projects.
-I plan to start as a Software Engineer soon.
+I'm passionate about learning new things and applying them in real projects.
+I plan to start as a Software Engineer soon, so I'm currently preparing for that.

 ### Interests
 - Algorithms & Problem Solving